dmbarbour/wikilon/docs/AboutABC.md

 Values with substructural types may freely be applied (operator `a`).
 Substructure is not lifted during partial evaluation, so substructural type does not interact with features like `{&seq}` or `{&par}`.

 Static typing requires precomputing this information, i.e. tracking which values are copied and dropped and which are marked relevant or affine, and detecting any conflict statically.
-This isn't particularly difficult, though I have yet to think up a way to make the annotions aesthetic or less ad-hoc.
+This isn't difficult, though I have yet to think up an *aesthetic* set of type annotations that don't make me cringe.
 Consider:

         c : (A!aff * E) → (A * (A * E))
         d : (A!rel * E) → E